Archive

 Sold

 This guitar has back, sides and trim work of Hawaiian Koa.
 The face, interior bracing and blocks are of Adirondack Spruce.
 The interior linings are of cypress.
 The neck is Mahogany with graphite reinforcement and an adjustable truss rod.
 The bridge and peghead overlay are of Brazilian rosewood.
 The fingerboard is of Ebony.
 The guitar is extensively inlayed with Paua and Green Abalone.
 The nut and saddle are of Fossil Ivory and the pick guard is of Italian Celluloid.
 The strap buttons and bridge pins are of Horn.
-This guitar comes with Nickel Schaller tuners and a Cedar Creek Custom hardshell case.
+This guitar comes with Nickel Schaller tuners.

 Sold